mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 }
 ```

 A few things to note about these types.
-I have provided convenience initializers for `Attribute` and `Element` to omit their named arguments, because fully specify those can become a pain.
+I have provided convenience initializers for `Attribute` and `Element` to omit their named arguments, because fully specifying those can be a pain.
 I also made the children nodes in `Element` optional, because some elements are not allowed to have any children, such as `img`, and this is an instance of Swift’s type system giving us a nice way to model that possibility.

 This is already enough to model our simple HTML document: